LoafyLH/git-github-workshop/conflict.md

-If you have any questions, please clap your hands.
+If you have any questions, clap your hands.